kcoderhtml/zera/content/blog/2024-10-13_hilton_tomfoolery.md

 }
 ```

-At this point I went to bed as it was about 23:30 but I set my alarm for 5:30 (if you know me I never get up before 8:00 so this is rare) and actualy managed to wakeup on time.
+At this point I went to bed as it was about 23:30, but I set my alarm for 5:30 (if you know me I never get up before 8:00, so this is rare) and actually managed to wake-up on time.
 It's always quite curious how excitement and a new place can cause you to wake-up earlier.
-Unfortunetaly while I was sleeping my laptop died which caused me to loose the rest of the signup data.
-I'm going to invite myself to get the room key and see what api requests that triggers and then try actualy unlocking the door.
+Unfortunately, while I was sleeping my laptop died which caused me to lose the rest of the signup data.
+I'm going to invite myself to get the room key and see what API requests that triggers, and then try actually unlocking the door.

 # Invitation

 I shared the key which asked for a name and then opened the iOS share sheet and I choose to send by text.
-I went back to my phone clicked the link and low and behold we got a hit! `https://hms.hiltonapi.com/hms/v1/digitalkey/invitation/accept`
+I went back to my phone, clicked the link and low and behold we got a hit! `https://hms.hiltonapi.com/hms/v1/digitalkey/invitation/accept`:

 ```json
 {